UniformCSS/docs/docs/customization/cdn-configuration.md

 ## Drop-in Configuration

-Although you may not get the full customization freedom that the Sass version provides, the CDN version still provides lots of ways to customize Uniform CSS in the form of CSS variables (custom properties).
+Although you may not get the full customization freedom that the Sass version provides, the CDN version is the easiest way to customize and get started with Uniform.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}